Northern Quarter

 Oldham Street is Manchester’s vinyl spine...

-The Northern Quarter is a place full of culture and madness - there's tons of the stuff here.
-It's also retained its edginess.
-On match days Oldham St. is bonkers.
-In fact, it is most days.
+The Northern Quarter is a place full of culture and madness - there's a ton of both here.
+On match days Stevenson Square is bonkers.
+In fact, it's bonkers most days.
+Especially if the sun's out.

-Oldham St. has long been a mecca for vinyl addicts (not flooring, records) with its concentration of shops including Piccadilly Records, Vinyl Exchange, Clampdown, Vinyl Revival, (the relocated) Eastern Bloc, and the defunct Butterfly Music and Fat City Records - all within a hundred yards or so.
-Of course, once there was Dry Bar, too.
-Factory Records' own drinkery and eatery, also now closed.
+The area has long been a mecca for vinyl addicts (not flooring, records) with its concentration of shops including Piccadilly Records, Vinyl Exchange, Vinyl Revival, Eastern Bloc, and the defunct Butterfly Music and Fat City Records - all within a hundred yards of each other.

-We at the MMM wholly recommend a refreshment break in the wonderful Sugar Junction on Tib Street for some delicious coffee 'n cake.
+Be sure to check out the interesting shops, such as Pop, Bags of Flavour and Fred Aldous.
+We wholly recommend a refreshment break in the wonderful and cute Sugar Junction on Tib Street, or Fig & Sparrow next door to Vinyl Exchange for delicious coffee 'n cake.

 During the Covid times when the clubs went dark, Luke kept the Quarter’s pulse alive with hilarious Instagram rants and all-night vinyl sermons, half genius, half shambles, but always authentic.